 Education programs are hosted on our secure online meeting system and a list of upcoming programs is available at our blog.
 Call 315.472.4201 and dial 228 at the prompt to obtain information about how to join the group.

-The Walk to End Alzheimer’s®–Utica/Rome, NY originally planned for April has been rescheduled to October 4 at SUNY Polytechnic Institute.
+Previously, Walk to End Alzheimer’s®–Utica/Rome, NY originally planned for April had been rescheduled to Oct.
+4.

 Dementia Care 2020